 Paediatric Family-Centred Rehabilitation

-The Paediatric Family-Centred Rehabilitation Programme is the national medical rehabilitation service for children and adolescents (birth – 18 years) requiring a complex specialised rehabilitation service.
+The Paediatric Family-Centred Rehabilitation (PAEDS) Programme is the national medical rehabilitation service for children and young people up to the age of 18 requiring a complex specialised rehabilitation service.

 Referrals for the service are received from across the Republic of Ireland.
 The rehabilitation needs of each person referred can be assessed on an inpatient/day patient or outpatient basis.